justunsix/ansible-test/README.md

-This repository contains the code that I worked on in the Ansible Desktop tutorial.
+This repository contains the code that I worked on in [this Ansible Desktop tutorial](https://www.learnlinux.tv/using-ansible-to-configure-your-desktops-and-laptops/).